Vycheslav-Romanovich/Easy-Extension-Template/README.md

 ### What is Redux WebExt?

-redux-webext is a toolkit designed to bring Redux's state management capabilities into the world of web extensions.
+Redux-webext is a toolkit designed to bring Redux's state management capabilities into the world of web extensions.
 It simplifies communication and state synchronization across various extension scripts (e.g., background, content, and popup scripts).

 <img src="https://cloud.githubusercontent.com/assets/1555792/19413725/21031a42-9336-11e6-85ce-d5dc63104936.png" width="400">